Patterns-in-between/aacp/aacp-iclc-paper/aacp.md

 bibliography: references.bib
 ...

-# Introduction
+## Introduction

 This paper introduces our collective work "Patterns in between intelligences", a performance piece that builds an improvisational practice between live coding sounds and coding through dance, mediated and shaped through e-textile sensors (do we write about sheffield performance? or the otehr prototypes as well? the sheffield one is not using costumes at all - alex: I guess we can draw on everything we've done so far?), feeding into a networked system of which both live coded processes and human bodies are part.

-The project was innitiated as a responce to the funding call by LINK masters to produce an artistic work using Artificial Intelligence.
+The project was innitiated as a response to the funding call by LINK masters to produce an artistic work using Artificial Intelligence.
 Our multi descipline team: Choreographers and performers, live coders and e-Textile makers gathered together for the attempt to think together how AI could play a role in artistic work, both conceptually and as creative tools.

 Through this project we look to challenge mainstream ideas of AI that attempt to emulate human neural pathways as the method of creating new intelligences.
 Instead, we take a collective view of intelligence.
 Through a ritualist frame, the spiritual and social dimension of AI is questioned, and machine learning reconnected with ancient patterning techniques.
 (I am not sure how much we should center the narrative about AI, or creating AI, as our prototypes are not really focusing on that yet -- I think we can describe the aim of our project as this, a non-traditionalist approach to using AI in performance)